Skip to main content

 Region: Nationwide

-Vegemite on toast is a uniquely Australian breakfast staple that's been a part of the national identity since 1922.
-This dark, savory spread is made from leftover brewers' yeast extract and is rich in B vitamins.
-The key to enjoying Vegemite is in the application - a thin layer spread on hot, buttered toast creates a perfect balance of flavors.
-While it might be an acquired taste for visitors, Australians grow up with this salty, umami-rich spread, often enjoying it for breakfast, as a snack, or any time of day.
-It's also commonly used in sandwiches and as a flavor enhancer in various recipes.
+Vegemite on toast is a distinctly Australian breakfast that has been part of the national identity since 1922.
+The dark, savoury spread is made from leftover brewers' yeast extract and is rich in B vitamins.
+The whole thing hinges on the application: a thin layer on hot buttered toast.
+Visitors often find it strange, but Australians grow up with the salty, umami taste and eat it at breakfast, as a snack or whenever.
+It also goes into sandwiches and gets used to add savoury depth to recipes.

 Anzac Biscuits